 Yes, it is confidential.
-All information provided to the Learning Skills counsellors is confidential.
+All information provided to the Learning Development counsellors is confidential.
 It will not be shared with family, university staff, course instructors, or others unless you provide written permission.
 It will not become part of your academic record at Western.

 Yes, it is free.
 You will not be charged for services.
 A portion of your student fees covers the cost of these services and ensures that they are available to all students free of charge.

 Please be advised that all in-person appointments have been cancelled as a precautionary measure amidst the COVID-19 outbreak.

 This varies depending on the service you wish to access:

 Before paying for a tutor, in the Fall and Winter terms check out the PAL Centre or meet year-round with a learning counsellor.
 Get free assistance from counsellors who can help you determine if a tutor is advisable.
 Bring course materials in order to

 Taking effective lecture notes is very important as the material covered in class may not always be covered in readings.
 If your professor provides an outline of the lecture on the course website or at the beginning of the lecture, write it in your notes.
 Organize your notes during class under the titles and sub-titles given.
 It is not necessary to write down every word that the professor says.
 Listen for the main point(s) under each heading and write these in your notes.

 At Learning Development & Success we can show Western students how to take effective lecture notes that will help them organize and learn their course material better.
 Students can bring their notes to the PAL Centre or meet individually with a professional in Learning Development to get ideas on how to improve the quality and effectiveness of their notes.

 Managing a large workload is an issue for all university students.
 As a start, try using a calendar to record due dates and a weekly schedule to write down the tasks that are most important to complete.
 Try to include some time each week for non-academic activities you enjoy, such as playing a sport or joining a club to meet new people.